Adibuoy23/Adibuoy23.github.io/_posts/2020-09-16-Our paper is out.md

 ---

 <p class="message">
 I am excited to share that our paper exploring individual differences in Multiple Object Tracking (MOT) is out.
-Here is the [pdf](https://adibuoy23.github.io/others/MOT_paper.pdf) of the same.
 I am looking forward to hearing your thoughts on this!

 </p>

+Here is the [pdf](https://adibuoy23.github.io/others/MOT_paper.pdf) of the same